dahlbaek/datapackage-py/README.md

 ### Foreign Keys

 The library supports foreign keys described in the [Table Schema](http://specs.frictionlessdata.io/table-schema/#foreign-keys) specification.
-It means if your data package descriptor use `resources[].schema.foreignKeys` property for some resources a data integrity will be checked on reading operations.
+This means that if your data package descriptor uses `resources[].schema.foreignKeys` property for some resources a data integrity will be checked on reading operations.

-Consider we have a data package:
+Suppose we have a data package:

 ```python
 DESCRIPTOR = {